zhenduow/conversationalQA/README.md

     $ cd data
     $ python3 data_processing.py --dataset_name MSDialog
     ```
     This will process and filter the data.
 All conversations that meet the filtering criterion are saved in MSDialog-Complete and will be automatically split into training and testing set.
 The others are save in MSDialog-Incomplete.
 The former is used for the main experiments and the latter is used for fine-tuning the rerankers only.
+The data processing code uses `random.seed(2020)` to fix the result of data generation.
 1. Fine-tune pretrained reranker checkpoints on dataset (MSDialog as example)
     ```
     $ cd ParlAI
     $ python3 -u examples/train_model.py \